phychee/AdventOfCode/README.md

-# AdventOfCode2021
+# AdventOfCode
-My solutions for Advent of Code 2021 in Python
+My solutions for Advent of Code  in Python